Your doula will provide support from pregnancy, to birth, to the immediate postpartum period.

 What is the cost to hire a Babymoon doula?

-Our doula package, which includes a prenatal massage, basic birth photography, and 5-week childbirth education series, is $1250.
 Please contact us if you would like to discuss payment plans.

 How long do you stay after the birth?

 The first few hours after birth are a sacred time for families and your first opportunity to bond.
-Our doulas are usually present for around two hours after birth, to help establish breastfeeding, answer questions, and provide additional support.
+Our doulas are usually present for up to two hours after birth, to help establish breastfeeding, answer questions, and provide additional support.
 We continue to be available by phone until the postpartum visit.